Error estimates for a pointwise tracking optimal control problem of a semilinear elliptic equation: Abstract

 \section{Abstract}

 We consider a pointwise tracking optimal control problem for a semilinear elliptic partial differential equation.
-We derive the existence of optimal solutions and obtain first order optimality conditions.
-We also obtain necessary and sufficient second order optimality conditions.
-To approximate the solution of the aforementioned optimal control problem we devise a finite element technique that approximates the solution to the state and adjoint equations with piecewise linear functions and the control variable with piecewise constant functions.
-We analyze convergence properties and prove that the error approximation of the control variable converges with rate $\mathcal{O}(h|\log h|)$ when measured in the $L^2$-norm.
+We derive the existence of optimal solutions and analyze first and, necessary and sufficient, second order optimality conditions.
+We devise two strategies of discretization to approximate \EO{a} solution of the optimal control problem: a semidiscrete scheme where the control variable is not discretized -- the so-called variational discretization approach -- and a fully discrete scheme where the control variable is discretized with piecewise constant functions. \EO{For both solution techniques}, we analyze convergence properties of discretizations and derive error estimates.